Coronavirus: Auckland mum disappointed in checks at international arrivals

 "There was nothing handed out to us."

-At Auckland international Airport, there was a card to fill out - similar to an arrivals card - asking for a contact address and flight details, she said.
+At Auckland International Airport, there was a card to fill out - similar to an arrivals card - asking for a contact address and flight details, she said.

 "I was disappointed because there was no help desk, there was no 'what does self-isolation actually mean?'
 There was no 'how are you getting home?'